johangithub/AFMAN11-217v1/chp6.md

 6.5.2.1.5.2.
 Radar vectors should be provided with reference to true north.
 If in doubt, query the controller.

 6.5.2.1.5.3.
-Orientation of an IAP to true north will be indicated by inclusion of the word -true‖ in the procedure title.
+Orientation of an IAP to true north will be indicated by inclusion of the word "true" in the procedure title.

 6.5.2.1.5.4.
 Select true as a heading source IAW with your aircraft flight manual and MAJCOM directives.